 Joshua Hren, Ph.D.
 Editor-in-Chief

-Joshua Hren teaches and writes at the intersections of political philosophy and literature and Christianity and culture.
-He is founder and editor-in-chief of Wiseblood Books.
-Joshua has published articles and poems in such journals as LOGOS, First Things, America, Commonweal, New Oxford Review, The University Bookman, and Presence, and short stories in numerous literary magazines.
-He served as managing editor of Dappled Things: A Quarterly of Ideas, Art, and Faith.
-Joshua's first academic book, Middle-earth and the Return of the Common Good: J.R.R.
-Tolkien and Political Philosophy, was published in 2018, and his first collection of short stories, This Our Exile, received an Honorable Mention in the 2018 Christianity and Literature Book of the Year Award.
-His second short story collection, In the Wine Press, was published in 2020.
-His book How to Read (and Write) Like a Catholic is due out through TAN Books in May of 2021, and his novel Infinite Regress is forthcoming.
+Joshua Hren is founder and editor-in-chief of Wiseblood Books.
+He is also co-founder of the MFA at the University of St. Thomas, Houston.
+Joshua has published reviews, essays, and poems in such journals as LOGOS, First Things, America, Commonweal, New Oxford Review, The University Bookman, Public Discourse, and Presence, and short stories in numerous literary magazines.
+He previously served as managing editor of Dappled Things: A Quarterly of Ideas, Art, and Faith.
+Joshua is the author of Middle-earth and the Return of the Common Good: J.R.R.
+Tolkien and Political Philosophy (Cascade 2018); This Our Exile (Angelico 2018) which received an Honorable Mention in the 2018 Christianity and Literature Book of the Year Award; In the Wine Press (Angelico 2020), which won First Place in the 2020 Catholic Media Association Book Award (Anthologies); as well as How to Read (and Write) Like a Catholic (TAN 2021).
+His his novel Infinite Regress is forthcoming in 2022, and both his poetry chapbook Litanies for the Lost and Fugitive Faith: Dana Gioia and Poetry that Matters are under consideration.

 Louis B. Woolard-Maltese Managing Editor